-My office charges legal fees of $1,400 (plus filing fees) for a basic and typical Chapter 7 bankruptcy of a debtor who is under median income and not required to complete a means test analysis.
-Like all other attorneys, I charge somewhat more for higher income debtors, and I charge more for debtors with complicated issues which may result in challenges from creditors or bankruptcy trustees.
+My office charges legal fees of $1,425 (plus filing fees) for a basic and typical Chapter 7 bankruptcy of a debtor who is under median income and not required to complete a means test analysis.
+Like all other attorneys, I charge somewhat more for higher income debtors where preparation of the means test is required, and I charge more for debtors with complicated issues which may result in challenges from creditors or bankruptcy trustees.

 My office charges $4,000 for a typical Chapter 13 bankruptcy case.
-I collect $2,500 prior to filing the case and finance the remaining fees through the bankruptcy plan.
-My fees are higher if the debtor either owns his own business and or owns several parcels or real property.
+I collect $2,500 prior to filing the case and the remaining fees are paid through the bankruptcy plan.
+My fees are higher if the debtor owns his own business, owns several parcels or real property, is seeking mortgage modification mediation, and/or is stripping a wholly unsecured second/third mortgage lien, etc.